beezy-cloud/project-pancake/docs/concepts.md

 The below concept definitions are based on field user experience and not from an academic standpoint.
 The latter will have a foot note reference.

 ## Edge
-Depending of the industry and core business, the definition of Edge computing might be totally different.
+Depending of the industry and core business, the concept of Edge computing might be totally different.
 From a generic standpoint, edge computing is a device outside of the main computing premise of an organization ranging from a branch office to a water level sensor.

 Here are some generic use cases: